 An attachment allows managing a file or URL reference together with a test suite.
 The attachment's file contents can either be packed and bundled into the test suite (which is technically a ZIP file) or alternatively fetched dynamically (during test execution) from an external web source.
 The later are called URL Attachments.
 File attachments are important, if test data sets or configuration files have to be managed together with the test suite.
-They can also contain files which are meant for other users like documentation or specifications and explanations concerning test runs.
-All attachment will be unpacked in a separate "attachments" folder under a project-specific directory when the test suite is loaded.
+They can also contain files which are meant for other users, such as documentation or specifications and explanations concerning test runs.
+All attachments will be unpacked in a separate "attachments" folder under a project-specific directory when the test suite is loaded.

 In most situations, you will not need the file's actual path, but its contents instead.
 Choose an appropriate output representation from the steps context menu.
 Typically, this will be one of "string", "utf8 string" or "binary".
 See the list below for details.

 Attachments can be also added to the project tree via drag and drop of any file into the expecco tree area.
 They can be modified in the built-in attachment editor or by an external tool (Excel, Notepad etc.).

 If an absolute path is given as filename, the underlying file is assumed to be generated by some other program (possibly on the fly, during execution) or already present.
 These files are considered "extern to expecco", and are not saved with or inside the ".etf" test suite file.
 Use this, to access configuration data which is supposed to be already installed on the test host, or which is created dynamically, for example due to the execution of a supporting external program.

 Because absolute pathnames are considered harmful (you may forget to save/restore/install them, or two simultaneously running tests may corrupt each other's data) the project tree's error-search function includes a "Search-for-absolute Attachments" check box, to quickly locate such attachments.